 Tell us a little about yourself…

-What do you like most about being a concierge?
+What do you like most about working at Millennium Tower?

-What has been your favorite La Vie event at the Tower so far?
+What has been your favorite La Vie event so far and why?

 This month, we celebrate the start of spring, St. Patrick’s Day, and more.
 Do you have any special plans this month?

 I was born in Fall River, Massachusetts and I am the oldest of six kids.
 I’ve always been a huge sports fan.
 Growing up, I loved playing baseball and even went on to play in college at Suffolk University here in Boston.
 My wife and I have three great children and I’m happy that they all share my love for sports too.
 I’m coaching my kids’ soccer teams and also my oldest daughter’s basketball team.
 I’m their biggest fan!